 Reflect on your past experiences and your interest.
 How does your experience/skillset and interest align with your proposed research?
 Suggest ways in which your background, skillset, or interest helps you to better succeed in the area of research you proposed.

-See if your research is an area of focus where one of the MSc ehealth faculty (https://ehealth.mcmaster.ca/faculty/) is an expert and reach out to that professor.
+See if your research is an area of focus where one of the MSc ehealth faculty (https://ehealth.mcmaster.ca/people/) is an expert and optionally reach out to that professor.
 You can ask for advice, feedback, or even ask them to be your thesis supervisor directly if they are accepting students.